Savbsme/RGB-D-Plant-Segmentation/README.md

 # RGB-D-Plant-Segmentation
 The objective of this code repo is to implement "instance" segmentation on RGB-Depth images taken from 1080p stereo images, such as Stereo Labs products.

-Under the directions of Dr. Zhaodan Kong & Dr. Mohsen Mesgaran, of UC Davis Department of Mechanical & Aerospace Engineering and Plant Sciences respectively.
+Under the directions of *Dr. Zhaodan Kong* & *Dr. Mohsen Mesgaran*, of UC Davis Department of Mechanical & Aerospace Engineering and Plant Sciences respectively.

 ## Synopsis
 The code being implemented in this library is attemtping to perform Image Segmentation on the Kaggle "Carvana" Data set from scratch.
 The rational behind attemtping image segmentation on such a well studied dataset has several motivations.